ncodes/cstruct/readme.md

 ### CStruct

-This small package helps to copy values from a source struct to another struct with similar fields and types.
-This is helpful for when there is need to copy a struct you have no control over.
+CStruct allow you to copy from a source struct to another struct with similar fields and types.
+It makes use of the `reflect` package.

 #### Installation
 ```